CodeSignal/blaze-material-ui/README.md

 # blaze-material-ui

-## Warning !! this is an alpha release
-## This is not intended to be used on production environments
+> This is an alpha release so use it at your own risk.
+See below for a list of apps that use this in production

 ## Installation